temporalio/documentation/docs/content/what-is-a-search-attribute.md

 - Bool
 - Datetime

-The [temporalio/auto-setup Docker](https://hub.docker.com/r/temporalio/auto-setup) image uses a pre-defined set of custom Search Attributes that are handy for testing.
+The [temporalio/auto-setup](https://hub.docker.com/r/temporalio/auto-setup) Docker image uses a pre-defined set of custom Search Attributes that are handy for testing.
-Their types indicated in their name:
+Their names indicate their types:

+- CustomStringField
 - CustomKeywordField
 - CustomIntField
 - CustomDoubleField
 - CustomBoolField
 - CustomDatetimeField
-- CustomStringField

 Note:

 - **Double** is backed up by `scaled_float` Elasticsearch type with scale factor 10000 (4 decimal digits).
 - **Datetime** is backed up by `date` type with milliseconds precision in Elasticsearch 6 and `date_nanos` type with nanoseconds precision in Elasticsearch 7.
-- **Int** is 64-bits integer (`long` Elasticsearch type).
+- **Int** is 64-bit integer (`long` Elasticsearch type).
 - **Keyword** and **String** types are concepts taken from Elasticsearch.
 Each word in a **String** is considered a searchable keyword.
-  For a UUID, that can be problematic as Elasticsearch will index each portion of the UUID separately.
+  For a UUID, that can be problematic because Elasticsearch indexes each portion of the UUID separately.
   To have the whole string considered as a searchable keyword, use the **Keyword** type.
   For example, if the key `ProductId` has the value of `2dd29ab7-2dd8-4668-83e0-89cae261cfb1`:
-  - As a **Keyword** it would only be matched by `ProductId = "2dd29ab7-2dd8-4668-83e0-89cae261cfb1`.
+  - As a **Keyword** it would be matched only by `ProductId = "2dd29ab7-2dd8-4668-83e0-89cae261cfb1`.
   - As a **String** it would be matched by `ProductId = 2dd8`, which could cause unwanted matches.
 - The **String** type cannot be used in the "Order By" clause.